wso2/docs-ei/en/streaming-integrator/docs/admin/creating-business-rules-templates.md

 ## Business Rules Templates

-Rule Templates are used as specifications to gain inputs from users through dynamically generated fields, for creating business rules.
+Rule Templates are used as specifications to gain inputs from users through dynamically generated fields for the purpose of creating business rules.
 A template group is a business domain level grouping.
 The definition of a template looks as follows.

 ``` js
     {